inwx/WHMCS/README.md

 * 7.9

 ## Installation
-1. Copy the folder `internetworx` into `/modules/registrars/`
+1. Copy the folder `inwx` into `/modules/registrars/`

-2. Activate and configure the internetworx module:
+2. Activate and configure the inwx module:

     2.1.
 Prior to WHMCS 8.0: **Setup > Products/Services > Domain Registrars**